RackHD/RackHD/test/README.md

 Footprint benchmark collects system data when running poller, node discovery and bootstrap.
 Details can be found in WIKI page:
 [proposal-footprint-benchmarks](https://github.com/RackHD/RackHD/wiki/proposal-footprint-benchmarks)
+The benchmark data collection process can also start/stop independently without binding to any test case, thus users can get the footprint info about any operations they carry out during this period of time.

 ###Precondition

+The machine running RackHD can use apt-get to install packages, which means it must have accessible sources.list

 In RackHD, compute nodes have been discovered, and pollers are running